microsoft/Partner-Center-Storefront/CONTRIBUTING.md

-# Contributing to Partner Smart Office
+# Contributing to Partner Center Storefront

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to and actually do, grant us the rights to use your contribution.
 View the [Contributor License Agreement](https://cla.microsoft.com) for more details.